 How much CBD oil for pain should I take?

 If you are considering using CBD oil for pain, then it's important to determine which dose is most effective for relieving your pain without causing side effects.
 This can differ from person to person depending on factors such as metabolism, age, weight, as well as the intensity of pain.

 There is limited research on the most effective dosage of CBD for pain.
-However, a 2019 study shows that a dose of 2.4 milligrams of CBD per kilogram of body weight per day may be too low to provide significant benefit to pain relief.
+However, a 2019 study shows that a dose of 2.4 milligrams of CBD per kilogram of body weight per day may be too low to provide a significant benefit to pain relief.

 If you're not sure where to start when it comes to dosing and you're new to using CBD, then it's best to start with low doses.
-This lower dose could range anywhere from >1 to 5 milligrams per kilogram of body weight each day depending on the aforementioned dosage factors.
+This lower dose could range anywhere from >1 to 5 mg per kilogram of body weight each day depending on the aforementioned dosage factors.

 Then you can double the dose each week or so until you find a dose that works best for reducing pain and not producing side effects.
 It's best to talk to a pharmacist for more specific advice on what dosage to start with.

-Should you try CBD oil for pain?
+Should I try CBD oil for pain?

 If you live with pain in any form, it can limit what you can do daily and impact your quality of life.
-And with concerns of the addictive properties of certain pain medications like benzodiazepines, a natural pain reliever may help treat chronic pain without serious adverse effects.
+And with concerns of the addictive properties of certain pain medications like opioids and benzodiazepines, a natural pain reliever may help treat chronic pain without serious adverse effects.

 Josh Hurst is a journalist, critic, copywriter, and essayist.
 He lives in Knoxville, TN, with his wife and three sons.
 As a writer an independent reviewer of CBD products, Josh covers the relationship between cannabis-based products and the human body.
 His writing has appeared in Health, Shape, and Remedy Review.